MemduhG/langchain-fastapi-template/README.md

 ## Run Locally

 ### 1. Set the API Key
+The easier way to do this is using the `.env` file.
 The `.env` file has a single environment variable to set, currently defined as `OPENAI_API_KEY=xxxx`.
 Please change the `xxxx` value to your own OpenAI API key.

+Alternatively one can set the environment variable `OPENAI_API_KEY`to their key.
+The former method is provided for the sake of user-friendliness.
+In either case please do not commit your API key to a git repo.
 ### 2. Install the python requirements
 ```bash
 pip install -r requirements.txt